Bayesian Multivariate Sparse Functional Principal Components Analysis: SUPPLEMENTARY MATERIAL

 The resulting matrix $\mathbf{P}_0 = \mathbf{I}_Q$ by the definition of the basis $\mathbf{B}(t)$.
 This clearly indicates the role of this component (when non-zero) in ensuring the non-singularity of the final penalty $\mathbf{P}_{\alpha}$, similar to adding a ridge penalty in the context of regression.

 Next, we define the more central ``wiggliness" penalty $\mathbf{P}_2$.
-For this penalty, based on the squared second derivative, we introduce the second derivatives of the basis $\mathbf{B}(T)$: $\mathbf{B}''(t) = [b_1''(t)|\ldots,|b_Q''(t)]$.
-We are able to quickly retrieve these derivatives using the properties of B-splines, from which the default Splinet basis is constructed \citep{liu_splinets_2020}.
+For this penalty, based on the squared second derivative, we introduce the second derivatives of the basis $\mathbf{B}(T)$: $\mathbf{B}''(t) = [B_1''(t)|\ldots,|B_Q''(t)]$.
+We are able to quickly retrieve these derivatives using the properties of B-splines, from which the orthogonalized B-splines are derived \citep{redd_comment_2012}.
 The elements of $\mathbf{P}_2$ are as follows.